socratic617/python-on-aws/week-2/1--rest-endpoints-happy-path/assignment.md

 - **Endpoint**: `GET /files/{filePath}`
 - **Path Parameters**:
   - `filePath` (required, string)
-- **Response**: Returns the file content with the appropriate MIME type or a 404 error if not found.
+- **Response**: Returns the file content with the appropriate MIME type or a `404 Not Found` error if not found.

 #### Example Request:
 ```bash